Cyber security for UK logistics operators: what Cyber Essentials covers, what it doesn’t, and what really matters

 Cyber Essentials also doesn’t say anything about:

-- The security of the software code the vendor writes (that’s a different discipline — secure development practice, code review, SAST/DAST tooling).
+- The security of the software code the vendor writes — that’s a different discipline (secure development practice, code review, SAST/DAST tooling, dependency scanning).

-- The vendor’s incident response maturity (what happens when something goes wrong).
+- The vendor’s incident response maturity — what happens when something goes wrong, who answers the phone, how fast they communicate.

 - The vendor’s data handling practices under GDPR or sector-specific regimes like NHS DSPT, DTAC, or maritime IMO frameworks.